-That the apostles and the apostolic churches interpreted prophecy literally is admitted by most church historians.
+That the apostles and the apostolic churches interpreted prophecy literally is admitted by most church historians, as we have seen.

 Even Augustine, “the father of amillennialism,” admitted that there were many in his day [fifth century] who believed in a literal fulfillment of Revelation 20.
 He said, “I myself, too, once held this opinion. ...
 They who do believe them are called by the spiritual, Chiliasts, which we may literally reproduce by the name Millenarians” (Augustine, City of God, book 20, chapter 7).